 Boat maintenance: Engine maintenance

 Boat maintenance and engine maintenance are two important aspects of boat ownership.
 Taking care of your boat and engine will help ensure years of trouble-free boating.
+There are good companies that have many different boat parts that can be great for fixed.

 Boat maintenance includes cleaning, waxing, and protecting your boat from the elements.
 Engine maintenance includes changing the oil, checking the fluids, and making sure all the parts are in good working order.